ryan-mcclue/unsw/comp3231/lec/week8.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
-0th page typically not used for NULL pointers.
+0th page typically not used as reserved for NULL pointers.
 From high addresses to low:  (some address spaces may not be cachable/translated, e.g. ROM, devices; be only kernel accessible)
   - kernel (reserved, protected, shared region)
   - shared libraries